 Farmer and Rancher Listening Sessions

 Every two years since 2009/2010, we have travelled the state to hear from Oregon’s family farmers and ranchers about the issues they care about the most.
 Over the years we’ve heard from hundreds and hundreds of producers.
 This process led to the creation of the Agricultural Reclamation Act (see more below) and continues to shape our advocacy and program work.
-We are currently in the early stages of planning our next round of Farmer and Rancher Listening Sessions for early 2018.
+We are currently in the midst of a new round of Farmer and Rancher Listening Sessions taking place throughout early 2018

 The Agricultural Reclamation Act